-Although fuel economy isn’t typically a big concern for vehicles in this price range, the class includes several hybrids and a couple diesels.
-Hybrid versions are offered in the Acura MDX, Land Rover Range Rover Sport, Lexus RX, Lincoln Aviator, Mercedes-Benz GLE-Class, Porsche Cayenne, and Volvo XC90.
-All but the Acura and Lexus are plug-in hybrids, and those plug-ins are powerful machines that favor performance as much as fuel efficiency—they all have nearly 400 horsepower or more.
-Premium midsize SUVs currently offering a diesel engine are the Land Rover Discovery and Land Rover Range Rover Sport.
+Although fuel economy isn’t typically a primary concern for vehicles in this price range, the class includes a few hybrids.
+Hybrid versions are offered in the BMW X5, Lexus RX, Lincoln Aviator, Porsche Cayenne, and Volvo XC90.
+All but the Lexus are plug-in hybrids, and those plug-ins are powerful machines that favor performance as much as fuel efficiency—they all have nearly 400 horsepower or more.

 Beyond that, several models come in high-performance trim.
 The BMW X5 M and X6 M offer a turbocharged V8 with up to 617 hp.
 The Mercedes-Benz GLE-Class is available in AMG 63 S form with 603 horsepower.
 The Range Rover Sport is available with a 518- or 575-horsepower supercharged V8.
 The Maserati Levante Modena S has a 550-hp turbo 3.8-liter V8, and the Trofeo version has 580 hp.
-The Porsche Cayenne Turbo S E-Hybrid pairs a turbocharged 4.0-liter V8 with a plugin-hybrid system for a total of 670 horsepower.
+The Porsche Cayenne Turbo S E-Hybrid pairs a turbocharged 4.0-liter V8 with a plug-in-hybrid system for a total of 671 horsepower.

 Land Rover Discovery